'Oppenheimer,' Lily Gladstone win at 30th Screen Actors Guild Awards

 “To every actor out there still waiting in the wings for their chance, let me tell you: Your life can change in a day," Randolph said.
 "It’s not a question of if but when.
 Keep going.”

-The 30th Screen Actors Guild Awards, streaming for the first time live on Netflix, got underway with Oscar momentum up for grabs for lead nominees “Oppenheimer” and “Barbie."
-The host-less ceremony kicked off at the Shrine Auditorium & Expo Hall in Los Angeles.

-“Personally, I can't wait to get home and have Netflix recommend this show to me based on all the other stuff that I watch myself in,” joked Idris Elba, kicking off the show.

 After more than two decades airing on TNT and TBS to dwindling viewership, Netflix acquired telecast rights to the SAG Awards in early 2023.
-That meant some different rules, including no ads and permitted bad language.
-Elba, who kicked off the show on stage, suggested a delicate dance.

-“Don't say anything you wouldn't say in front of Oprah,” said Elba, who promptly added an expletive.
+Netflix, a dominant force for years in awards season, turned host, too.

+“Personally, I can’t wait to get home and have Netflix recommend this show to me based on all the other stuff that I watch myself in,” joked Idris Elba, the night's de facto emcee.

+The TV awards went largely to the same shows that have cleaned up at the Emmys and Golden Globes: "The Bear" (best comedy series ensemble, Jeremy Allen White, Ayo Edebiri ); "Beef" (Ali Wong, Steven Yeun); and the cast of "Succession."

+One exception was Pedro Pascal, who won best male actor in a drama series for “The Last of Us” over a trio of “Succession” stars.

 This year's SAG Awards follows a grueling months-long strike in which the SAG-AFTRA union fought a bitter battle over a number of issues.
 Much of the work stoppage was prompted over changes in the film and TV industry brought on by streaming and a sea change led by Netflix.